AngularFor/SimpleCart/README.md

 # SimpleCart
-This is simple cart example with new Angularand using material design and link with firebase.
+This is simple cart example with new Angular and using material design and link with firebase.